How to start a car detailing business in 2026: steps, costs, and licenses

 Establish your quality standards

 Your reputation depends on consistent results.
-Create a detailed quality control checklist for each service package.
-This ensures every car, from a basic wash to a full detail, meets your standard.
+Create a detailed quality control checklist for each service package so every car, from a basic wash to a full detail, meets your standard.
 Aim for a customer satisfaction score of 95% or higher on post-service surveys.

-A frequent mistake is to neglect formal standards.
-This leads to inconsistent work, especially as you hire staff.
-You might want to have your team pursue an International Detailing Association (IDA) certification.
-It provides a clear benchmark for professional skills and techniques.
+Detailers who skip formal standards produce inconsistent work, especially as they hire staff.
+Have your team pursue IDA certification, because it provides a clear benchmark for professional skills and techniques.

 Know when to grow